The Day Ballanger Died

 Cobra Co 1 327th 1967

 It was in the month of May, 1967, we had moved north to Du Phu, Vietnam.
 I remembered this area of operation very well.
 One reason is I lost my favorite hat on Booby Trapped Hill.
 When I first got in the army I tried to tell the people that issued us uniforms that my shoes were too tight, and they insisted that my shoes were ok.
 I complained to the Sgt. that had accompanied us to the depot about my shoes.
 I didn’t realize what kind of mistake I was making.
 The folks that were issuing clothing put the shit to me.
 They went all down the line and told others that I was a hard ass, and began to stick it to me.
 All of my pants were too short or coats were too big, and especially my field cap.
 I began to love that hat because it pissed off the Sgt’ everywhere that I went in the army.
-One day on Booby trapped hill a helicopter blew my hat in area that was not cleared of mines and bobby traps.
-All I could do was watch my favorite hat just laid there about twenty feet away from me.
+One day on Booby Trapped Hill a helicopter blew my hat in area that was not cleared of mines and booby traps.
+All I could do was watch my favorite hat just lay there about twenty feet away from me.
 There was no way I would risk my life for a hat.

 On the 29 day of May, 1967 we were operating in Quang Nagi, Province.
 Perhaps you read my story about the Honor Company, and if you followed it all the way to the Wall.
-Usa.Com and sought the names of the 13 men that lost their lives in that battle you notice that most of them had not been in country for more than two or three months.
+USA.Com and sought the names of the 13 men that lost their lives in that battle you notice that most of them had not been in country for more than two or three months.
 In the months that led up to this battle on Aug.
 18, 1967 Cobra Company had got hit pretty hard in two previous battles, 29 May, 1967 was one of those dates.
 We lost 11 of our guys in this battle, and you multiply that by 3 or 4 and that’s how many got wounded.
-These were hard core Viet Cong that was waiting for us on a slight incline in some thick jungle in Quang Nagi, Province.
+These were hard core Viet Cong that were waiting for us on a slight incline in some thick jungle in Quang Nagi, Province.

 I was told this part after the battle, Ballenger was on point, he was in the 3rd platoon.
 SSgt.
-Cherry was the platoon Sgt. that day we had a dog on point that looked like Rin Tin Tin.
+Cherry was the platoon Sgt.
+That day we had a dog on point that looked like Rin Tin Tin.
 They say the dog got near the enemies’ position and he got down.
 The dog handler told him to move forward and the dog started to back up while in the down position.

 Ballenger was a black brother that told me he was from Chattanooga, Tenn.
-Come to find out he was from across the boarder from Chattanooga in a small town in Walker County, GA.
+Come to find out he was from across the border from Chattanooga in a small town in Walker County, GA.
 Before I wrote this story I had been trying to find some of the guy’s family that was in our unit.
 You know guys that are from the country and tell you that they are from the nearest big city.

 Some of the wounded told me that the cong used Ballenger as bait, because they knew we were coming for our wounded.
 I was in 2nd platoon that day and we were in a creek parallel to our platoon’s positions.
 There were three platoons in the attack; we were used as back up.
 I remember we were stretch out about ten to fifteen feet from each other because the top of the creek was over our heads, about ten feet over our heads and we didn’t want to get caught in ambush in that creek.